infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolve.md

     Currently, this workflow is only available on NVIDIA GPUs that support CUDA.

 ### Problem setup
 Now, we'll need to initialize our model with an `ExaTranscriptionBackend` that employs a `CUDABackend`.
 This will transcribe the InfiniteOpt problem into an ExaModel that is GPU compatible.
-We'll also use a GPU-based solver like `MadNLP.jl`.
+We'll also use the `MadNLPGPU` module from `MadNLP.jl` for solving.
 ```julia
 julia> using InfiniteExaModels, InfiniteExaModels, MadNLPGPU, CUDA

 julia> model = InfiniteModel(ExaTranscriptionBackend(MadNLPSolver, backend = CUDABackend()));
 ```
 Since we'll be indexing `Tc` for the optimal control input, we'll also need to set `allowscalar` to true.
 ```julia
 julia> CUDA.allowscalar(true);